The parallels between Genesis 1 and John 1 are obvious. Genesis 1 reads:

 The Word became flesh and made his dwelling among us.
 (John 1:14)

 Of course, he is talking about Jesus – God who became like us, the creatures He created in His own image.
 Of God and Jesus, John said,

 “He came to that which was his own, but his own did not receive him.
 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God….”
 (John 1:11-12)

+Jesus speaks of the need for new wine skins to hold new wine.
 We are the wine skins God desires to prepare.
 When we are born again, we are born of the Spirit.
 Paul says we become new creations: “the old has passed away; behold the new has come”.

 Jesus says we need new wine skins to contain the new wine (of the Spirit).

 We often have a very anthropomorphic view of God.
 Many of us come to God through our own desires, wants and needs.
 That isn’t wrong.
 Jesus invites us to come.
 He invites us to seek, to knock and to ask.
 He tells us that a good father will not give his child a stone when his child asks for a fish.
 God expects us to come to him for our needs and even our desires.

 We can’t remain in that posture (of seeking our wants and needs from God), however, and grow into the kingdom God desires for us.
 We can’t remain in the position of asking God only for our own wants and needs and grow in newness of life.
 We need to transition and mature into the new wine skin God desires us to be.

 “Our Father who is in heaven[i]….” is what Jesus taught us to pray.
 We might be tempted to picture God in the clouds, but the popular idea of God in the clouds is not at all accurate.
 God the Father is outside of time and space.
 Time, space and the Universe in which we live are contained and sustained by God.
 They emanated from God; they do not contain God.
 Continue reading “Our Father Who Is in Heaven”→